 To navigate to another address, press the Plus or Minus key.
 Or press the AD key.
-The decimal place dots will move to the address segments indicating that the address field is updateable.
-Key in a new 2-byte address by using the O-F keys.
+The decimal place dots will move to the address segments indicating that the address field is updatable.
+Key in a new 16-bit address by using the O-F keys.
 Press the AD key to move back to data updating mode.